María Vela y Cueto: Death and legacy

-On September 17, 1614, Vela y Cueto fell ill with pleurisy and pneumonia and lasted until September 24 of that same year. "[H]er body, writings, and reputation were all taken over by priestly guardians.
-Chief among them was Dr. Vaquero, the sympathetic confessor of her later years and author of the biography, La Mujer Fuerte, first published in 1618.
+On 17 September 1614, Vela y Cueto fell ill with pleurisy and pneumonia and died on 24 September of that same year. "[H]er body, writings, and reputation were all taken over by priestly guardians.
+Chief among them was Dr. Vaquero, the sympathetic confessor of her later years and author of the biography, La Mujer Fuerte, first published in 1618."

 With her life and writings taken over by hagiographers, Doña Maria's body and clothes were soon sought after by relic-gatherers and, instead of being buried in a simple shroud and an insignificant grave as her sisters Jeronima and Isabel had been, her corpse was honoured in the grand ceremonial of a funeral which the Bishop of Avila organised and attended, before her burial in an imposing tomb."